 Friday markets of Shah Square were one of the famous markets and it was people’s favourite hangout.
 It provided them with the opportunity to sell things and find whatever it was that they needed.

-Shah square is still regarded as an “Iranian Square” template.
+Shah Square is still regarded as an “Iranian Square” template.
 But that’s not it!
-The multipurpose utilization of the square and coexistence of mercantile, religious and governmental buildings alongside each other are its prominent characteristics.
+The multipurpose utilization of the square and coexistence of mercantile, religious and governmental buildings alongside each other is its prominent characteristics.
 These buildings have not only complemented one another but have peacefully neighboured each other all throughout history.

 By Sara Kheirdoust / TasteIran